thesassway/thesassway.com/source/news/fantastic-twitter-interactions-around-sass-number-functions.html.markdown

 ---
-Date: 30 August 2011 14:00
+date: 30 August 2011 14:00
-Categories: news, adam-stacoviak
+categories: news, adam-stacoviak
-Author: Adam Stacoviak
+author: Adam Stacoviak
-Summary: Twitter responses like this are awesome!
+summary: Twitter responses like this are awesome!
 We appreciate your responses and interactions with us on Twitter.
 Please keep it up. :)
 ---

 # Fantastic Twitter Interactions around Sass Number Functions